-When I visited my family in Maine this summer, I asked Brian if he had any seeds left over this year.
+When I visited my family in Maine last summer, I asked Brian if he had any seeds left over this year.
 Luckily he did.
 I planted them when I returned from my vacation in August and have been waiting with fingers crossed in the hope that I would also get some plants that would be the same as the ones that I remember eating as a child from my great grandmother’s garden.

 Have you grown plants from the seeds of heirloom vegetables or flowers that someone in your family started?
 I would love for you to share your experience in the comment section below.

 Heirloom vs Organic Seeds